-Known as a stylish and sensitive continuo player, harpsichordist Rona Nadler has performed with many of the most prestigious ensembles in the Montreal area including Ensemble Caprice, Les Voix Baroques, the McGill Chamber Orchestra, and I Musici de Montréal; and in numerous festivals including the Ottawa International Chamber Music Festival, Orford Festival and Montreal Baroque Festival.
-Rona is active as a music director and vocal coach for Baroque opera, having worked with Compagnie Baroque Mont-Royal, Opera da Camera, and Opera McGill; and is Artistic Director of the vocal ensemble One Equall Musick.
-Rona holds Masters and Bachelors degrees in Early Music Performance from McGill University where she studied harpsichord with Hank Knox and at the Schola Cantorum Basilensis.
-In addition to her activities in the field of early music, Rona is Music Director and Cantorial Soloist at Temple Emanu-El-Beth Shalom in Westmount.
+Known as a sensitive and stylish continuo player, harpsichordist Rona Nadler has performed with some of the most prestigious ensembles in the Montreal area including Ensemble Caprice, I Musici, the McGill Chamber Orchestra, and Les Voix Baroques.
+She has worked as a vocal coach and music director for Compagnie Baroque Mont-Royal, Opera da Camera, and Opera McGill, and is artistic director of the vocal ensemble One Equall Musick.
+Rona studied harpsichord at McGill University with Hank Knox and at the Schola Cantorum Basiliensis with Jesper Christensen.
+She serves as Music Director and Cantorial Soloist at Temple Emanu-El-Beth Shalom.